xcp-ng/xcp-ng-org/docs/project/development-process/tests.md

 If anything goes wrong, try to isolate [the logs](../../troubleshooting/log-files.md) related to that failure (and what happened just before), and try to identify a way to reproduce if possible.
 You can also [create a full status report](../../troubleshooting/log-files.md#produce-a-status-report) to let someone else try to identify the issue.

-Give priority to tests on actual hardware, but if you don't have any hardware available for those, then [testing in a nested environment](../../compute.md#-nested-virtualization) is useful too.
+Give priority to tests on actual hardware, but if you don't have any hardware available for those, then [testing in a nested environment](../../compute.md#nested-virtualization) is useful too.

-## Basic tests
+## ✅ Basic tests {#basic-tests}

 - verify installation
 - verify connectivity with your interfaces